fixmylife-boilerplates/fixmylife-node-api/README.md

 # Fixmylife-Node-Api
-boilerplate for node express backend to make my life simpler These are dependences and set up I personally use for my backend set ups I will include a users and post migration with seeds.
+boilerplate for node express backend to make my life simpler<br>
+This is a set up I personally use when building a backend.
 It will also include the routers, models and middleware.
 I'll also make a how to and what needs to be changed to customize for your project.

-this boilerplate uses {bcryptjs, cors, dotenv, express, helmet, jsonwebtoken, knex, sqlite}
-nodemon is on there as a dev dependency and postgres is installed for productions.

-once the folder is downloaded run yarn install in the root of your folder and you can use yarn server to start up the server BoilerPlate for Node Express backend

 - [Api Doc](https://documenter.getpostman.com/view/7133880/SVfQRUJX?version=latest) - Documentation on all the endpoints this api comes with.